Records Featuring Jo – a handy playlist

 Bluetrain played the Glastonbury Festival in 1987, played in France, toured Scotland, supported The Mighty Lemon Drops, The Pastels, The Vaselines, and The Bodines, then relocated to California for 6 months in 1988.

-In November 2018 I followed up an electronica instrumental album called ‘Eurocentric’ I had released in 2003 under the name Christine X. ‘Eurocentric’ was recorded at Bark in East London and got some nice reviews in the alternative / d.j. music press.
+I released an electronica instrumental album called ‘Eurocentric’ in 2003 under the name Christine X. ‘Eurocentric’ was recorded at Bark in East London and got some nice reviews in the alternative / d.j. music press.

 ’….wistful, mellow, unhurried and gorgeous.’
 4 stars D.J.
 Magazine